SecurityXploded.com

 Firefox

 Firefox with version 3.5 and earlier stores the sign-on passwords in the 'signons.txt' file located in its profile directory.
 With version 3.5 onwards Firefox started storing the sign-on passwords in Sqlite database file named 'signons.sqlite'.
-The passwords stored in this sign-on file are encrypted using 3DES followed by BASE 64 encoding mechanism.
+The passwords stored in this sign-on file are encrypted using Triple-DES followed by BASE64 encoding mechanism.

 Here is the default location of Firefox profile directory,